appflower/appflower-docs/getstarted/5_2_designing_list_widgets.md

 ## Actions
 <div class="image_medium" style="float:right;"><a href="/uploads/book/widget/widget-toolbar-action.png" rel="prettyPhoto" title=""><img alt="List Widget - Toolbar Actions" src="/uploads/book/widget/widget-toolbar-action.png" hspace="5" vspace="5"></a></div>
 These are toolbar actions placed at the top of the list.
 Basically, ***they are links*** pointing to other _widgets, layouts, or external resources_ (like a website).
 Their main purpose is to interconnect the related parts of your application, but any kind of URL is supported.
 Of course, you can add multiple actions to your widget.
-NOTE: Actions can be much more than just links.
+NOTICE: : Actions can be much more than just links.
 They have many additional features that you'll find useful.
 You can learn more about the full power of actions in the
 <a href="/doc/1_1/reference_action" >Reference Manual (Actions)</a>